Remembering the Dead

 This program takes place next door at the New York Academy of Medicine located at 1216 Fifth Avenue.
 For directions, click here.

-Today, in a city dotted with monuments to war dead and shrines to those lost in terrorist attacks, it is rare to find memorials to those who died from infectious disease or artworks commemorating those living with disease.
-Artist and activist Avram Finkelstein and essayist Garnette Cadogan join moderator David Favaloro for a conversation about the experiences of those affected by infectious disease, the role of stigma in social and institutional responses to illness, and who is remembered, forgotten, and commemorated.
+Today, in a city dotted with monuments to war dead and shrines to those lost in terrorist attacks, it is rare to find memorials or artworks commemorating those who died from or are living with infectious disease.
+Artist and activist Avram Finkelstein and essayist Garnette Cadogan join moderator David Favaloro for a conversation about the experiences of those affected by disease, the role of stigma in social and institutional responses to illness, and who is remembered, forgotten, and commemorated.

 About the Speakers: